Lean Body Mass Calculator

 3-5 sessions per week

-1.6–2.2 g protein per kg body weight
+1.6-2.2 g per kg body weight

-Spread evenly across meals
+Distribute evenly across meals

 Slight calorie surplus for muscle gain

-Avoid extreme deficits
+Avoid extreme calorie deficits

-7–9 hours sleep
+7–9 hours of sleep

-Age (LBM declines with age if inactive)
+Age (LBM declines without activity)

 Gender (men generally have higher LBM)